Heatblur-Simulations/f-4e-manual/src/systems/radar/general_operation.md

 | LONG  | Narrow Band | 370                                           | 2.0                         |
 | SHORT | Back Bias   | 1060                                          | 0.4                         |

-> 💡 The AIR-GND and Automatic Acquisition mode force the pule setting into
+> 💡 The AIR-GND and Automatic Acquisition mode force the pulse setting into
 > SHORT.

 The AUTO setting enables the power-level mode switching (PLMS) described below.